RESEARCH & DEVELOPMENT

 The rider-originated design is a defining principle of Whirlwind that keeps the rider’s environmental and use requirements at the front of our minds.
 Since 1979, Whirlwind’s founder Ralf Hotchkiss, himself a paraplegic, has traveled all over the world in chairs he has built himself to learn from other wheelchair rider/builders in small shops what features are necessary for a good wheelchair that will be used in the rough conditions that are prevalent throughout the developing world.

 Durability and repairability mean the chair will last a long time, lowering the overall cost of the chair over its lifetime.
 The RoughRider’s much greater stability makes it the chair of choice for safety and freedom, as well as for use in rough environments.
-Wheelchair riders as much as anyone else deserve to have a product that is visually appealing, so aesthetic concerns are close behind function in our approach to design.
-Designs that really work where people actually live give riders freedom to go where they need to go.
+Wheelchair riders as much as anyone else deserve to have a product that is visually appealing, so aesthetic concerns are as important as function in our approach to design.
+Our wheelchairs really work where people actually live, giving riders the freedom to go where they need to go.
 Recent innovations in Whirlwind’s wheelchairs include upgrades in the support for posture, increased durability, and increased size range.